mskcc/Waltz/README.md

 ### 2. Genotyping

-java -server -Xms4g -Xmx4g -cp Waltz.jar org.mskcc.juber.waltz.Waltz Genotyping mappinngQualityThreshold bam-file reference-fasta bed-file mutations-maf-file
+java -server -Xms4g -Xmx4g -cp Waltz.jar org.mskcc.juber.waltz.Waltz Genotyping mappinngQualityThreshold bam-file reference-fasta intervals-bed-file mutations-maf-file

+where
+mutations-maf-file is a file in maf format specifying the mutations to be profiled in the given bam.
+Required fields are Chromosome, Start_Position, Variant_Type, Reference_Allele and Tumor_Seq_Allele2

+This will produce a -genotypes.maf file with 4 addtional columns at the end: Waltz_total_t_depth, Waltz_total_t_alt_count, Waltz_MD_t_depth and Waltz_MD_t_alt_count.
+All sample-specific columns will be made empty while all the mutation-specific information will be retained.
+Tumor_Sample_Barcode will contain the name of the sample being genotyped.

+#### Collect genotypes across multiple samples

+Run aggregate-genotypes.sh script in the folder where the -genotypes.maf files are present to collect genotyping information across multiple samples.
+This output is a genotypes.maf file.